RobinHsieh/Compiler_in_C/FinalProject/README.md

 This project involves implementing an interpreter for variations of Scheme, a dialect of Lisp.
 However, the grammar of this language deviates slightly, and the functions implemented represent a subset of Scheme.

 ## Getting Started
-You can complie it by two ways.
+You can compile it by two ways.
 ### 1. Shell script
 ```bash
 bison -d -v -o mini_LISP.tab.c mini_LISP.y